cython/cython/src/tutorial/strings.rst

 conversion code for the loop variable value inside of the loop.
-If this leads to a performance degradation for a specific piece of code, you can either type the loop variable as a Python object explicitly, or assign it to a Python typed temporary variable to enforce one-time coercion before running Python operations on it.
+If this leads to a performance degradation for a specific piece of code, you can either type the loop variable as a Python object explicitly, or assign its value to a Python typed variable somewhere inside of the loop to enforce one-time coercion before running Python operations on it.

-There is also an optimisation for ``in`` tests, so that the following code will run in plain C code, (actually using a switch statement)::
+There are also optimisations for ``in`` tests, so that the following code will run in plain C code, (actually using a switch statement)::

-    cdef Py_UNICODE uchar_val = get_a_unicode_character()
+    cdef Py_UCS4 uchar_val = get_a_unicode_character()
     if uchar_val in u'abcABCxY':
         ...

+Combined with the looping optimisation above, this can result in very efficient character switching code, e.g. in unicode parsers.